appleobject/appleobject/README.md

 - Drop a mail - Olalekandwl@gmail.com
 - Connecting and Sharing professional updates on [LinkedIn](https://www.linkedin.com/in/olalekan-adewale-4703b1b2/)
-- Tweet on a bird app about why programming is hard [Twitter](https://twitter.com/Kvng_Adewale)
+- Tweet on a bird app about why programming is hard.
+[Twitter](https://twitter.com/Kvng_Adewale)

 ⚡ Fun fact